algohome/FizzBuzzNet/README.md

 # FizzBuzz Neural Network

 Welcome to the FizzBuzz Neural Network repository!
 This repository provides code and tutorials to help you solve the classic FizzBuzz problem using neural networks.
-Whether you're a beginner looking to learn about neural networks or an experienced practitioner exploring new applications, this project is designed to guide you through the process.
+Next time you see this problem in an interview, you'll be prepared with a cutting-edge solution that shows your interviewer that you're ready to bring AI solutions to any and every problem space.

 ## What is FizzBuzz?

 FizzBuzz is a simple programming problem that is often used as an interview question.
 The goal is to write a program that prints the numbers from 1 to 100, but for multiples of 3, it prints "Fizz" instead of the number, and for multiples of 5, it prints "Buzz".
 For numbers that are multiples of both 3 and 5, it prints "FizzBuzz".

+## Why Neural Networks?

 ## Project Structure